But first, a note on meal times for first-time visitors to Southern Spain:

 Plaza Alta (Plaza San Jorge)

-*Mesón Territorio Flamenco: The owner, Jorge, is an excellent flamenco guitarist and this is a good place to hear - or play - live music.
+*Mesón Territorio Flamenco: The owner, Jorge, is an excellent flamenco guitarist and if you are lucky you can sometimes hear him practising.
 Good food and range of local wines.
-CURRENTLY CLOSED WHILE THE PLAZA ALTA IS BEING REFURBISHED (JULY 2018)

 |The flamenco bar|